What did you play with during the holidays when you were a kid?

-I’ll use our Empathy Toy as an example.
+I’ll use our Empathy Toy at Twenty One Toys as an example.
 It is an abstract wooden puzzle where one or more players are given a built pattern and they have to describe that pattern to one or more players so that they can recreate it.
-Within five to 15 minutes, you get huge insights into how you deal with patience, frustration, and more importantly how you creatively communicate.
+Within five to 15 minutes, you get huge insights into how you deal with patience, frustration, and — more importantly — how you creatively communicate.
 Whether you’re a group of two or 200, a group of kindergarteners or non-profit CEOs, the game brings up significant insights quite quickly that you can use as a metaphor for real-life scenarios.

 There are two aspects to toys I can think of: One is the use, the learning through play—and the other is the journey to make the toy, the craft behind it.
 What have you learned about the craft of toy making?

 All the toys I’m working on are about unlocking insights and influence that can enhance your emotional intelligence.
 Empathy can be taught.
 Failure can be taught as a skill.
 You think: What’s underneath failure?
 It’s about blame, it’s about shame, it’s about accountability, it’s about judgment.
 Failure is so layered, sometimes you’re on the right track for your design and your ideas, but you really need to trust yourself and trust the process because so many things that look like it’s not working are it almost working and you know when to keep pushing or step back and regroup.
 You have to trust your instincts listen to others, but also to yourself.